 Major depressive disorder and generalized anxiety disorder are some of the most common mental disorders in the United States, affecting 16.1 and 6.8 million people respectively.
 They are also the most common mental health issues to overlap with addiction.

 Depression can come in a few different forms: major depressive disorder, persistent depressive disorder, bipolar depression, seasonal affective disorder, and more.
 Depression is characterized by varying periods of time in which you feel a loss of interest or pleasure, lethargy, sleep issues, feeling worthless or guilty, trouble concentrating, and thoughts of suicide.
+Seasonal affective disorder (SAD), which is a form of depression that is initiated by a change in the seasons.
 Abusing chemical substances alongside a depressive disorder can increase your risk of suicidal actions, addiction, and other consequences associated with drug use.
 Nervous system depressants, like alcohol and certain sleep aids, are especially dangerous with depression.
 They can offer temporary relief to certain depressive disorders but they are ultimately made worse by drug use.

 Mental health issues as a result of addiction are often short-term, but in some cases, they can cause lasting effects.
 Common mental health effects of addiction can even include paranoia, hallucinations, and aggression, according to the National Institute on Drug Abuse (NIDA).
 Certain drugs, like meth, can cause long-lasting mental health issues like confusion, anxiety, insomnia, and hallucinations.